-Hector Gutierrez is entering his third season as the TCU Beach Volleyball coach.
+Hector Gutierrez is entering his 6th season as the TCU Beach Volleyball coach.
 Since his arrival is 2016, he has produced the Frogs first time national ranking coming in at #13 in the AVCA coaches poll on April 24, 2017.
 Since then, Coach Hector and his Horned Frogs have never looked back, climbing the national ranking each season. the 2021 season marked the birth of the NCAA Championships for the Frogs in Gulf Shores, AL, there they finished 8th.

 Prior to coming to Fort Worth, Gutierrez was an assistant coach for the beach volleyball program at Florida State where he helped lead the team to the No. 1 overall seed in the first-ever NCAA Championship, while also helping guide the team to a runner-up finish in the tournament.
 During the 2015-16 season, the Seminoles won the CCSA Championship, produced two AVCA All-Americans, garnered four CCSA All-Conference selections and the CCSA Pair of the Year.